tgsmith61591/pewpew/README.md

 ## `pewpew`

-* Cool utilities for benchmarking spans
+* Cool utilities for benchmarking and profiling
 * Useful utilities for boilerplate you've written 200 times